-US to lift travel ban on 8 southern African countries
+US to lift omicron-linked travel ban on southern Africa

 Omicron is now spreading rapidly throughout the U.S., including among the vaccinated, but a huge majority of those being hospitalized are unvaccinated.

-“The restrictions gave us time to understand Omicron and we know our existing vaccines work against Omicron, esp boosted,” Munoz wrote on Twitter.
+“The restrictions gave us time to understand Omicron and we know our existing vaccines work against Omicron, esp boosted,” Munoz tweeted.

+Much about the omicron coronavirus variant remains unknown; scientists say omicron spreads even easier than other coronavirus strains, including delta.
+The government reports that 73% of new infections nationwide are from the omicron variant.
+But while breakthrough infections among vaccinated people have become common, they have rarely led to severe illness or hospitalization.

+The rapid advance of omicron, along with more people gathering indoors during winter, has led to a major infection spike.
+The seven-day rolling average for U.S. COVID-19 cases climbed past 160,000 this week, according to data collected by Johns Hopkins University.
+That’s more than double the average in late November.